metadriverse/metadrive/documentation/README.md

 ### Execution some cells when building doc

 The doc is set to disable executing all cells.
-For enabling executing certain cells or a file, set in Cell metadata or file metadata:
+For enabling executing certain cells or a file, set in file metadata:
 ```python
 {
     "mystnb": {